sagemath/trac_to_gh/Issue 978.md

 # Issue 978: bug in Sequence __str__ method

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/978

 Original creator: was